 The Compensation Committee engaged Johnson Associates, Inc. ("Johnson") as an independent compensation consultant during 2022 to assist with benchmarking of, and to provide general advice with respect to, executive and director compensation.
 MSC Income's board of directors also retained Johnson as an independent compensation consultant during 2022 to assist with benchmarking of, and to provide general advice with respect to, director compensation.
 Other than MSC Income, neither Johnson nor any of its affiliates provided any other services to the Company or any of its affiliates during 2022.
-The Compensation Committee considered, among other things, the following factors when selecting Johnson to provide compensation consulting services and in evaluating its independence: (i) Johnson does not provide any other services to the Company, (ii) the amount of fees Johnson received from the Company, noting in particular that such fees are negligible when considered in the context of Johnson's total revenues for the period, (iii) Johnson's policies and procedures concerning conflicts of interest, (iv) there are no other business or personal relationships between the Company's management or members of the Compensation Committee, on the one hand, and any Johnson representatives who provide compensation consulting services to the Company, on the other hand, and (v) neither Johnson nor any of the Johnson representatives who provide compensation consulting services to the Company own any of the Company's securities.
+The Compensation Committee considered, among other things, the following factors when selecting Johnson to provide compensation consulting services and in evaluating its independence: (i) Johnson does not provide any other services to the Company, (ii) the amount of fees Johnson received from the Company, noting in particular that such fees are negligible when considered in the context of Johnson's total revenues for the period, (iii) Johnson's policies and procedures concerning conflicts of interest, (iv) there are no other business or personal relationships between the Company, on the other hand, and any Johnson representatives who provide compensation consulting services to the Company on any of the Company, on the other hand, and (v) neither Johnson nor any of the Company on any of the Company is securities.